robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 1. In the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console click on **Integrations** on the left navigation.

+	> If you get a *Failed to Fetch* error you may have a script blocker enabled in your browser.

 2. Click on **Services** near the top.

 3. Select your account (should be the only one) and click **Add** (or **Details** if you already have buckets configured) for Amazon S3.

 4. Click on the paper and pencil on the far right and select the S3 bucket that ends with **“-data”**
-	* Make sure you click both the checkboxes on the left and the right ends of the rows.
+	* Make sure you click **both the checkboxes** on the left and the right ends of the row.
 This ensures both new and existing files get classified.
 	![Macie Bucket Sample](../images/01-macie-bucket-selection.png)

 5. Click **Review and Save**.